GreySec-Security-Forums/WinRootHelper/resources.md

 I reccomend starting at [Atomic Red Team](https://github.com/redcanaryco/atomic-red-team) by [RedCanaryCo](https://github.com/redcanaryco).

+I suggest we include [this](https://github.com/bitsadmin/wesng) tool in an upcoming update as well.

 Below are a few other scripts, repos and sites i've come across that may be of interest.